hodayaGamliel/bash-loop-throw-exceptions/README.md

 # bash-loop-throw-exceptions

-bash loop get path to jar file and number of times to run this jar .
+This is a bash loop get as parameters :

+1. path of jar file

+2. number of times to run this jar